b4yt1c0l/love-frenchies/README.md

 ![Collective](https://github.com/b4yt1c0l/love-frenchies/blob/main/docs/images/collective_map.png)

 - __Footer__
     - The footer section is to provide social media links to keep in touch.
 Every link will be opned in a new tab to to make navigation easier.
-It's common to all three pages.
+It's common to all four pages.

 ![Footer](https://github.com/b4yt1c0l/love-frenchies/blob/main/docs/images/footer.png)